thelia/thelia.github.io/en/documentation/templates/smarty/assets.md

 #### failsafe ####

-When true, the failsafe parameter prevent the re-throw of exceptions when an asset is not found, even in development mode.
+When true, the failsafe parameter prevents the re-throw of exceptions when an asset is not found, even in development mode.
 Example usage of this parameter:

     {stylesheets file="assets/css/mystyle.css" failsafe=true}